EOSPowerNetwork/epn-docker-images/README.md

 ## Todo

-Extract a common root docker image between 0a and 0b
+- Extract a common root docker image between 0a and 0b
+- Delete the vscode-open-system-epn project in favor of pointing at a docker image built by this eosio-epn-clsdk docker image.